DPardo7/pardoCSC4444FinalProject/README.txt

-The game should start by running the python file, and it will show up as its own pop-up page.
+The game should start by running the Python file, and it will show up as its own pop-up page.
+If your code editor or VS Code does not seem to recognize pygame from importing it, then do the following steps:
+1. Select View --> Command Palette...
+2. Find/Type Python: Select Interpreter
+3. Then select the version of Python that will work for you

 Instructions/Tips from the program:
     1. PRESS THE ENTER KEY TO START THE GAME